telerik/ajax-docs/api/server/Telerik.Web.UI.Widgets/DirectoryItem.md

             of this property should be string.Empty.
 The FileBrowser control recursively combines the names of all parent directory items in order to get the full virtual path of the item.

-###  Directories `DirectoryItem[]`

-Gets a DirectoryItem array containing all child directory items.

-###  Files `FileItem[]`

-Gets a FileItem array containing all child file items.

-###  Attributes `NameValueCollection`

-Gets or sets a string array containing custom values which can be used on the client when
-            customizing the FileBrowser control.

-###  Path `String`

-Gets the full virtual path to the file/directory item.

 ###  Name `String`

 Gets the name of the file item.
 The value of this property will be displayed in the FileBrowser control.

+###  Path `String`

+Gets the full virtual path to the directory item.

+###  Path `String`

+Gets the full virtual path to the file/directory item.

 ###  Permissions `PathPermissions`